kawanoman/kawanoman/README.md

 - 👋 Hi, I’m @kawanoman
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data science.
 - 🌱 I’m currently learning OOPs.
-- 💞️ I’m looking to collaborate on new Projects.
+- 💞️ I’m looking to collaborate on new Projects to understanding and execution of data science tasks by providing accurate and relevant information.
-- 📫 How to reach me on this Email: kawa.noman@uni-bielefeld.de
+- 📫 How to reach me on this Email: kawa.noman@rptu.de

 <!---
 kawanoman/kawanoman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.